 Aerospace structures and materials performance

-In Ottawa, NRC Aerospace conducts research on issues affecting the design, strength, durability, structural integrity and performance of new and legacy aircraft structures and components.
+In Ottawa, NRC's Aerospace Research Centre conducts research on issues affecting the design, strength, durability, structural integrity and performance of new and legacy aircraft structures and components.
 We also develop new design, analysis, and manufacturing technologies for structures and materials, as well as for noise and vibration control.
 Technologies to support existing aircraft fleets are another area of study.
 We conduct research and technology development in these areas:

 - structural dynamics and impact simulation